cran/optimLanduse/README.md

-indicators as optimistic outcomes *(optimisticRule = “expectation”)* and the same uncertainty level for the calculation of the averaged distances and the uncertainty space (*fixDistance = NA*, see Equations 4 and 9 in Husmann et al., n.d. for more details).
+indicators as optimistic outcomes *(optimisticRule = “expectation”)* and the same uncertainty level for the calculation of the averaged distances and the uncertainty space (*fixDistance = NA*, see Equations 4 and 9 in Husmann et al., 2022 for more details).

 **Solving the Initialized *optimLanduse* Object**